Gregory4321/cooks_finest/testing.md

 #### Python

 The pylint-django extension was installed to the workspace through the command line.
 This was a great tool to check that all python code had no errors, and over come any code that was tripping up due to Django syntax.
 I had to create a settings.json file to load the plugs of pyint-django, enabling it to work properly.
 This straight away resolved some of the issues I had appearing in Django syntax.
-The special character must be escaped error was removed, and the Class ‘’ has no ‘objects’ member was resolved for all of these occurences.
+The special character must be escaped error was removed, and the Class ‘’ has no ‘objects’ member was resolved for all of these occurrences.

 ![Special Escape Warning](media/readme_content/testing_images/special-escape.png)